 People with ALPSA tears tend to have a high number of recurrent dislocations, because of the instability and weakness of the anterior inferior glenohumeral ligament.
 ALPSA tears are also associated with larger sized Hill-Sachs lesions.

 Those with ALPSA tears not only suffer from recurrent dislocations, but high surgical failure rates.

 Arthroscopic ALPSA repair failure is quite high compared to repair of Bankart lesions.
 In a study comparing ALPSA lesions with Bankart lesions and postoperative recurrence rates after arthroscopic capsulolabral repair- the ALPSA group had more than double the recurrence rate.
-In addition, the ALPSA group presented significant postoperative loss of external rotation after capsulolabral repair.2 The obvious choice for ALPSA lesion treatment and repair of the tears is Prolotherapy rather than surgery.
+In addition, according to a study from researchers in South Korea, the ALPSA group presented significant postoperative loss of external rotation after capsulolabral repair.(2) The obvious choice for ALPSA lesion treatment and repair of the tears is Prolotherapy rather than surgery.

 While surgery can treat the anterior dislocation effectively in certain types of lesions, post-operative pain, lengthy rehabilitation, and a chance of not returning to a previous level of activity, work or sports participation are reasons to consider Prolotherapy as an alternative to standard treatment approaches.

 Prolotherapy injections directed at the anterior shoulder capsule and the insertions of the middle and inferior glenohumeral ligaments will increase joint strength and allow pain-free motion through the wide range of movement in overhead throwing sports.

 Once pain has been reduced, a gradual return to one’s previous level of activity can be expected.
 Substantial improvement may be noted in as few as one to two Prolotherapy treatments, and the scar tissue from surgery can be avoided.
 There are other advantages to Prolotherapy over surgery for shoulder instability.